Starlab simulations with `sltoos`

 to create the files needed to submit the jobs to the batch system.

-is the name of the cluster.
+machine is the name of the cluster.
 Until now only few clusters are

 recognized, because I need to set few parameters to match the system configuration.